RandyBoBandy92/bcit_tutorials/Deploy-Your-Vite-App.md

 This configuration will redirect all requests to your index.html file, allowing your React app to handle the routing.

-Note: The .htaccess file should not be placed in the root directory of your domain, but nested inside the directory of your React project.
+Note: The .htaccess file should not be placed in the root directory of your domain, but nested inside the `public` directory of your React project.

 After following these steps, your React application should be ready for deployment!